vardumper/ibexa-on-docker/README.md

 # Ibexa DXP on Docker

-This sets up your Ibexa DXP project with Composer and includes a pre-configured Dokcer setup.
+This helper repository sets up a new Ibexa DXP project for you with a pre-made Dokcer configuration to get you started quicker.
-To avoid having mutliple levels of composer.jsons and .envs Ibexa will be installed into the projects root directory.
+Ibexa will be installed in the latest version from the official meta packages. it will reside in the app folder.

 ## Requirements